johanneskoester/alpaca/README.md

 * calling all de-novo mutations of a child: 'child - (mother + father)'
 * calling all variants recurrent in at least 3 samples of a group of samples s1,s2,...s5: 's1 x s2 x s3 x s4 x s5 with k = 3'

+A complete description of algebraic variant calling can be found in my thesis

+> Köster, J. Parallelization, Scalability, and Reproducibility in Next-Generation Sequencing Analysis.
+PhD-Thesis, TU Dortmund, Germany 2014.
+ISBN: 978-3737537773.

 ## Example usage:

 All in one command: